Volunteer Learning Opportunities

 This nationally recognized program provides positive youth development through addressing the eight (8) "Essential Elements" of youth needs.

 Topics covered include 4 core concepts of providing youth a sense of Belonging, Mastery, Independence, and Generosity.
-Total time to complete this training is 10-12 hours, but it can be taken in a series of one-hour face-to-face trainings.
-Check with your local county extension office for arranging this training.
+Training in this program is 10-12 hours, but can be taken in a series of one-hour face-to-face trainings.
+Check with your local extension office if you are interested in this program or being trained.

 Offered every fall, this national training is held at the Rock Eagle 4-H Center in Eatonton, Georgia.
-Lead by 4-h volunteers, county agents, and state staff from across the United States, this training is geared to provide practical hands-on experiences to bring back to your programs.
+Lead by 4-H volunteers, county agents, and state staff from across the United States, this training is geared to provide practical hands-on experiences to bring back to your programs.

-Date: October 5-8, 2022
+Date: October 3-6, 2024

 Cost: Varies by Type of Registration (Virtual vs In-Person)